Creating and Managing Policies

 The default rules are not part of rulebase filtering and always show up in the list of filtered rules.

-To view the network sessions that were logged as matches against the policy, choose
+To view the network sessions that were logged as matches against the policy, click the drop-down for the rule name and choose

-Valuefrom the entry drop-down.
-You can also edit, filter, or remove items directly from the column menu.
-For example, to view addresses included in an address group, hover over the object in the
+Value.
+You can also edit, filter, or remove certain items directly from the column menu.
+For example, to view addresses included in an address group, hold your mouse over the object in the

 Preview rules (

 Preview Rulesto view a list of the rules before you push the rules to the managed firewalls.
 Within each rulebase, the hierarchy of rules is visually demarcated for each device group (and managed firewall) to make it easier to scan through a large numbers of rules.